Road State Inference via Channel State Information: Approach

 \subsection{\textbf{Algorithm Evaluation}}

 We use a stratified k-fold cross-validation approach to evaluate the performance of the different algorithms.
 The approach is similar to k-fold cross-validation.
 It divides the set of samples into $k$ groups, or \textit{folds}, of approximately equal size and uses $k-1$ folds for the training and the remaining fold for the validation.
 This procedure is repeated $k$ times and a different group of the samples is used as a validation set each time.
 In stratified k-fold cross-validation, the folds are formed in a way that each fold contains approximately the same proportion of predictor labels as the original data set to minimize the bias inherited from the random sampling.
-The stratified k-fold cross-validation estimate of a metric is computed by averaging these values as:
+The stratified k-fold cross-validation estimate of a metric ($CV_{Metric}$) is computed by taking the average of the metric over k folds as: